-FIG. 22 is an annotated image view of an embodiment of FIG. 3 is a diagrammatic view of an embodiment of the 20 the invention showing a ship-mounted, graphically enhanced camera view of a partially submerged submarine.
+FIG. 22 is an annotated image view of an embodiment of the invention showing a ship-mounted, graphically enhanced camera view of a partially submerged submarine.

 FIG. 23 wide-field image view of a ship on an expanse of ocean.

-FIG. 24 wide-field image view of a ship on an expanse of ment of the ship.